ProductionEXP/ProductionEXP/README.md

 Hello I am @ProductionEXP, My name is Bryce.
-I am a student at Herberger Young Scholars Academy.
+I am a student at the Gary K. Herberger Young Scholars Academy.
 I am a mentor for the Sunrise Koolbotics #11794 FTC team.

 Work Email:       bbartlo@asu.edu